BrianGenisio/graphql-talk/slides/slides/1-what-is-graphql-server-agnostic.md

-##  1. What is GraphQL -- server agnostic
+## Server agnostic <!-- .element: data-theme="ka-content" -->

-This is a new Markdown slide
+Describe what that means